 Acupuncture is natural medicine, and its effects are cumulative and continue to progress throughout the course of treatment.
 Moreover, because of the traditional Chinese medicine’s holistic angle, patients can expect overall rejuvenation, not only of their faces (Doran, 2007).
 Traditionally, acupuncture relies on complex methods of Five Elements and Zang Fu organs for establishing a differential diagnosis for each individual patient.
 These methods have been refined and blended with the relevant scientific discoveries in China as well as other countries, and at the Advanced Holistic Center, we try to do our best to use the most effective and reliable methods available—ancient as well as recent but often combining the two—for our patients (Adkins, 2013).
 The treatment benefits may include elimination of some wrinkles and decrease in length and depth of others, decrease of facial puffiness and acne, improvement of facial muscle tone and skin texture with tighter pores, and decrease of sagging around the eyes, cheeks, chin, and neck (Barrett, 2005).

-Undergoing facial rejuvenation in NYC can be challenging, considering the long hours that many New Yorkers work and the 10 to 60 acupuncture sessions recommended for optimal results (Emami Razavi et al., 2019; Doran, 2007), and in order to help our patients overcome these and other challenges, the Advanced Holistic Center is conveniently located near the subway in New York City and works longer hours than many other acupuncture clinics that offer cosmetic acupuncture in NYC to their clients.
+Undergoing facial rejuvenation in NYC or Miami can be challenging, considering the long hours that many New Yorkers and Miami residents work and the 10 to 60 acupuncture sessions recommended for optimal results (Emami Razavi et al., 2019; Doran, 2007), and in order to help our patients overcome these and other challenges, the Advanced Holistic Center is conveniently located near the subway in New York City and works longer hours than many other acupuncture clinics that offer cosmetic acupuncture in NYC.

 Finally, let’s look at the most important issue that anybody who is considering having a face-lift using acupuncture: what will the face look like if compared with the western methods?
 Botox and collagen injection tends to make the face look like a mask.
 Of course, if only small areas of the face were injected, the results are not as mask-like as they are produced by larger areas, but the effects that traditional Chinese medicine produces are much different.
 The face will look more real, and the facelift occurs more gradually.
 While the wrinkles are rarely gone, they do become less visible, and the face usually looks healthier.
 At the same time, the results vary among individual patients.
 While some respond really well to the treatment, and their appearance becomes much younger, other patients have only modest improvement.
 These differences have also a lot to do with various innate qualities, which are difficult or even impossible to modify non-surgically.
 People who know the TCM facelift well typically begin their treatment by coming in for therapy 3–5 times a week for 3–4 weeks, but then, once they achieve the look that they want, they come in about once a week to maintain their appearance.
 In any case, we strongly recommend the classical approach, in which the entire body is treated holistically, and the face is additionally—rather than exclusively—addressed.